nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to search for clients by name
-2. AddressBook shows the list of clients whose name matches the user's search keywords
+2. Link.me shows the list of clients whose name matches the user's search keywords
 3. Use case ends.

 **Extensions**

 * 1a.
 The user does not input any parameter (eg. `find ` instead of `find Alex`)
     * 1d1.
-AddressBook shows an error message
+Link.me shows an error message
     * Use case resumes at step 1.

 * 2a.
 The search result list is empty.